-One of our members recently received a scam call from someone claiming to be from Focus on the Family, saying our member had been nominated for a “Homeschool Mom of the Year” award.
+One of our members received a scam call from someone claiming to be from Focus on the Family, saying our member had been nominated for a “Homeschool Mom of the Year” award.

 Instead, it turned out to be a pretext for invasive questions about her household, children, and parental techniques.